Multi-Layer Attention-Based Explainability via Transformers for Tabular Data

-In general, MLA shares similarities with LL, considering that MLA is also itself an attention-based method.
-However, across all methods, LL shows the largest variability.
-This seems to be improved by MLA through acknowledging attention graphs as a whole.
-Additionally, MLA shows better pairwise results with SA and SH than LL.
 On the other hand, our experiments show that gradient- and perturbation-based methods (SA and SH) are more similar to each other than to the attention-based methods.
 They produce similar explanations and focus mostly on a reduced number of groups (which are not necessarily different across classes) to generate explanations for predictions.